ClientThe Center for Fiction

 “Center for Fiction by BKSK Architects,” Interiors + Sources, November 2015

-Jonathan Rose Companies – developer; Dattner Architects – base-building architect; Archstone Builders – consulting contractor; Dagher Engineering – MEP engineer; Weidlinger Associates – structural engineer; Doyle Partners – graphics; Horton Lees Brogden – lighting design; Cerami & Associates – a/v; J. Callahan Consulting – expeditor/code consultant
+Jonathan Rose Companies – developer; Dattner Architects (with Bernheimer Architecture) – base-building architect; Archstone Builders – consulting contractor; Dagher Engineering – MEP engineer; Weidlinger Associates – structural engineer; Doyle Partners – graphics; Horton Lees Brogden – lighting design; Cerami & Associates – a/v; J. Callahan Consulting – expeditor/code consultant

 "Our programs for readers and writers of all levels are thriving, and we believe those programs will be more relevant than ever in our new BKSK-designed Brooklyn home. "